elmtree-askmo/cloudcannon-app/content/learn/health-studies/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms.md

 url: /learn/health-studies/questions/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms
 score: -1.0
 related_article1:
+    id: 168796
+    title: >-
+        What is the role of mucus production in the respiratory system and how does overproduction affect individuals with asthma?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma
+related_article2:
     id: 168787
+    title: >-
-    title: Identify the common symptoms of Tuberculosis and explain how they affect the body.
+        Identify the common symptoms of Tuberculosis and explain how they affect the body.
     subject: Health Studies
     url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
-related_article2:
+related_article3:
     id: 168785
+    title: >-
-    title: Describe the structure and function of alveoli and explain how dust and smoking can impact them.
+        Describe the structure and function of alveoli and explain how dust and smoking can impact them.
     subject: Health Studies
     url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
-related_article3:
-    id: 168793
-    title: Discuss the causes and symptoms of emphysema and its effects on the alveoli.
-    subject: Health Studies
-    url: /learn/health-studies/questions/discuss-the-causes-and-symptoms-of-emphysema-and-its-effects-on-the-alveoli
 related_article4:
-    id: 168785
+    id: 168796
-    title: Describe the structure and function of alveoli and explain how dust and smoking can impact them.
+    title: >-
+        What is the role of mucus production in the respiratory system and how does overproduction affect individuals with asthma?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
+    url: /learn/health-studies/questions/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma
 related_article5:
-    id: 168790
+    id: 168788
-    title: Explain the structure and function of bronchial muscles and their role in breathing.
+    title: >-
+        What are the main causes and triggers of asthma, and how do they lead to an asthma attack?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-structure-and-function-of-bronchial-muscles-and-their-role-in-breathing
+    url: /learn/health-studies/questions/what-are-the-main-causes-and-triggers-of-asthma-and-how-do-they-lead-to-an-asthma-attack
 ---

 &nbsp;